skrysmanski/font-emoticons/readme.txt

 == Changelog ==

 = 1.3 =
-* Made font and css classes more unique so that they don't interfer with other icon fonts
+* Change: Made font and css classes more unique so that they don't interfer with other icon fonts (issue #7)
+* Change: PHP 5.3 is now required

 = 1.2 =
-* Emoticons are now supported in comments and excerpts.
+* Emoticons are now supported in comments and excerpts. (issue #1)

 = 1.1 =
 * Emoticons are no longer replaced in URLs.
 Instead they now require surrounding white space.